An option contract is one of the most unique ways to purchase property.

 1. What is an option contract in real estate?

-Option contracts are legal documents that grant a buyer or investors the option to purchase real estate from a seller.
+Option contracts are legal documents that grant a buyer or investor the option to purchase real estate from a seller.

 This seller normally offers an option to buy a property within a limited period of time.

 An option contract ensures that the buyer has the exclusive right to buy a piece of real estate.